Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Experiments

 \section{Experiments}

-To validate the \textit{Omni-swarm}'s feasibility, accuracy, and practical value, we divide our experiment into few parts: 1): A few experiments to verify the features of the proposed method.
-2): Real-time performance verification in inter-drone collision avoidance experiment.
-3): Accuracy comparison with ground truth on a custom dataset.
-4): Verification of global consistency on an outdoor dataset.
+To validate Omni-swarm's feasibility, accuracy, and practical value, we run a series of experiments: 1) timing and scalability of Omni-swarm on a PC and TX2 onboard computer; 2) experiments to verify the features of Omni-swarm; 3) accuracy comparison with the ground truth on a custom dataset with various other approaches; 4) verification of the global consistency on an outdoor dataset; 5) real-time performance verification in an inter-drone collision avoidance experiment.